SwedbankPay/developer.swedbankpay.com/_includes/merchant-authenticated-consumer.md

 |                  | └──➔&nbsp;`countryCode`          | `string` | The countrycode of the consumer.                                                                     |

 When the consumer is authenticated by the Merchant, some payment instruments will allow a more frictionless payment process.
-Invoice One-Click payments does not require the last 4/5 digits in the payer's social security number (SSN), for instance.
+Invoice One-Click Payments does not require the last 4/5 digits of the payer's social security number (SSN), for instance.

-Below you can see an example of how the payment window looks like with and without Merchant Authenticated Consumer.
+Below you can see an example of how the payment window looks like with and without Delegated SCA.
 In the first image, the SSN is removed altogether because the payer is authenticated by the Merchant.
 In the bottom image, the last 4/5 digits of the SSN are required as usual.

 {:.text-center}
 ![One-Click Payments without SSN][mac-no-ssn]{:width="475" height="385"}